prescottprue/redux-firestore/README.md

 },
 ```

 **NOTE**: `storeAs` is now required for subcollections.
-This is to more closley match the logic of [the upcoming major release (v1)](https://github.com/prescottprue/redux-firestore/wiki/v1.0.0-Roadmap) which stores all collections, even subcollections, at the top level of `data` and `ordered` state slices.
+This is to more closely match the logic of [the upcoming major release (v1)](https://github.com/prescottprue/redux-firestore/wiki/v1.0.0-Roadmap) which stores all collections, even subcollections, at the top level of `data` and `ordered` state slices.

 ##### Collection Group